 Due to the rebates, to break even, we can lower our target monthly savings of $68.08 to $39.60, which is how much a 30 year loan for $8,550 at 3.75% is.
 Cost-shifting 150 kWh every month at a price difference of about $0.30 equals $45 per month saved just from the Powerwall.
 It’s worth it, currently barely, but the savings should increase in the future as the price difference in on-peak and off-peak increases as CA adds more solar panels.

 If it weren’t for the tax credits, this would not be economically feasible at all.
 Mortgage interest rates reaching 6% also makes it economically infeasible.
 If you aren’t able to roll it into your mortgage like I did, it would probably be economically infeasible as well as the rates are probably higher, the loan term is probably shorter, and the interest wouldn’t be tax-deductible.

 Because the loan for the Powerwall is rolled into my mortgage, the interest portion is tax-deductible up to a limit.

 $14,700 over 30 years at 0% interest is about $40.83/month, so the payment’s average interest portion of about

 $68.08 - $40.83 = $27.25 is tax-deductible.

 Additionally, the Powerwall allows my solar panels to return more energy to the grid during peak hours.
 However, it would be difficult for me to calculate how much money this actually saved me because I don’t have easily-accessible hourly data.
-Most of all, this might not matter for a lot of California residents anymore because of NEM 3.0.

 Also, note that the solar panels and the Powerwall are excluded from property tax assessments.
 Not really a savings, just not an additional cost.